oleganza/CoreBitcoin/GLOSSARY.md

 As a unit, one Bitcoin (*BTC*, *XBT*) is defined as 100 million *satoshis*, the smallest units available in the current transaction format.
 Bitcoin is not capitalized when speaking about the amount: "I received 0.4 bitcoins."

+### Bitcoin Core

+New name of *BitcoinQT* since release of version 0.9 on March 19, 2014.
+Not to confuse with *CoreBitcoin*, an Objective-C implementation published in August 2013.
+See also *Bitcore*, a JavaScript implementation for Node.js by Bitpay.

 ### Bitcoinj

 A Java implementation of a full Bitcoin node by Mike Hearn.
 Also includes *SPV* implementation among other features.